UtkarshTheDev/HomeMeal/project-docs/Backend-Guidelines.md

 ### Meals Table (meals)

-Purpose: Stores user-created meals composed of food items.
+Purpose: Stores user-created meals composed of food items, with separate records for each meal type.

 Fields:
 id (UUID, primary key)

-name (varchar)
+name (varchar) - Name of the meal plan

-created_by (UUID, foreign key to users.id)
+created_by (UUID, foreign key to users.id) - User who created the meal

-meal_type (varchar)
+meal_type (varchar) - Type of meal ("breakfast", "lunch", "dinner", "snacks")

-foods (json: array of food IDs)
+foods (jsonb) - Array of food IDs for this specific meal type

+meal_group_id (UUID) - Common identifier linking related meal types together

 created_at (timestamp)

 updated_at (timestamp)

+Notes:

+- Each record represents a single meal type (breakfast, lunch, etc.)
+- Records with the same meal_group_id belong to the same overall meal plan
+- The foods field contains only the IDs of foods for that specific meal type

 ### Meal_Plans Table (meal_plans)